Goat milk: the gentle and nutritious alternative

 Goat milk has a number of unique characteristics that make it a gentle and nutritious alternative.
 The most important are its easy digestibility, its high level of important nutrients and its deliciously mild taste.

 Goat milk has a unique fat and protein composition, which makes it naturally easy to digest.
 The smaller fat globules and relatively high amounts of short- and medium-chain fatty acids found in goat milk are relatively easy for the body to break down.
-In addition the low amount of αs1-casein protein in goat milk helps to form a softer curd in the stomach, which passes through the digestive system more gently.
+In addition the low amount of αs1-casein protein in goat milk helps to form a softer curd in the stomach and pass through the digestive system more gently.

 Goat milk is, contrary to what people might believe, not a suitable alternative in situations where a cow milk allergy has been medically confirmed.
 A medically confirmed cow milk allergy occurs when the body triggers an immediate immune system reaction in response to the protein in cow milk.
 This affliction mostly affects children under six years of age (about 2 to 3%), but can affect adults as well.
 Experts believe that it is especially the αs1-casein protein that causes the allergic reaction, but despite of the relatively low amount of αs1-casein protein in goat milk, there is still a high risk of a cross reaction taking place.